Wally Hammond: England captain

 In the 1938–39 season, Hammond captained the M.C.C. tour of South Africa in a five-match series.
-Wisden criticised both sides for slow play, and the almanack's correspondent felt Hammond was reluctant to try to force a win.
-In general, though, judgements on his captaincy were positive; his teammates and opponents believed he had firm control of the side and E. W. Swanton complimented his tactics.
+Wisden criticised both teams for slow play, and the almanack's correspondent felt Hammond was reluctant to try to force a win.
+In general, though, judgements on his captaincy were positive; his teammates and opponents believed he had firm control of the team and E. W. Swanton complimented his tactics.
 In the Tests, he used the cautious batting method which had been successful in Australia.
 He scored three Test centuries, making 181 after a shaky start in the second Test, a quick 120 in the third and 140 in the fifth.
 England won the third match, the only one in the series with a result, and Hammond was praised for his use of bowlers.
 The final match, in which Hammond lost the toss, having previously won it eight consecutive times, was drawn after ten days' play.
 In the fourth innings, England faced a victory target of 696.
 Hammond was credited with nearly forcing a remarkable win, first by promoting Bill Edrich, who had failed thus far in the series but scored 219, and then by playing himself what Wisden described as "one of the finest innings of his career" before rain forced the match to be abandoned.
 Hammond also tallied two fifties in the series to score 609 runs in total, at an average of 87.00.
 In all first-class tour matches, he scored 1,025 runs (average 60.29).
 While on tour, he met Sybil Ness-Harvey, who was to become his second wife.

 Appointed as Gloucestershire captain for the 1939 season, Hammond led the team to third in the County Championship and recorded a rare double victory over Yorkshire.
 While Wisden commended his adventurous style of leadership, others such as Basil Allen, his predecessor as captain, did not approve; their main criticism was his failure to encourage his players.
 In first-class cricket, he scored 2,479 runs at an average of 63.56.
 He placed at the top of the first-class averages for the seventh successive season, although some critics detected a decline in his abilities.
 While he led England to a 1–0 series victory over West Indies in three Tests, Wisden reported some criticism of his captaincy.
 R. C. Robertson-Glasgow said that "Hammond does not rank among the more imaginative England captains", although he concluded by defending Hammond as "experienced and sound".
 In the second match, he took his 100th catch in Tests, and in the third, he scored 138, his final Test century.
 In the series, Hammond scored 279 runs (average 55.80).
 The impending war overshadowed much of the season; throughout the Tests, Hammond made public appeals for citizens to join the armed forces.
 On the outbreak of the Second World War, he joined the services and was commissioned as a pilot officer in the Royal Air Force Volunteer Reserve (RAFVR) in October 1939.